lab11/PlugWatch/powerwatch/deployment-tools/provision/README.md

 ```
 $ pip install pygsheets
 $ pip install pyqrcode
+$ pip install pypng
 $ pip install pyscreen
 $ pip install brother_ql #note that you may need to add ~/.local/bin to your path
 ```

+Note that you may need to install brother_ql with sudo -H to be able to access it when you run the claim script as sudo.

 ### Setup keys